Your local gun shop (LGS) not cutting it with their selection or price?

 I also get most of my upgrade parts from them too.

 Since they are such a big store, you get the peace of mind that you won’t get ripped off and that if there’s anything wrong they’ll take care of it.

-Chances are someone already bought from Brownells and had the gun shipped to your receiving FFL…so you don’t have to bother with the extra paperwork.
-Check their buying online guide.
+Chances are someone already bought from them before and had the gun shipped to your receiving FFL…so it’s already in their system.